 The risk-adjusted returns of factor strategies can look quite attractive.
 However, the turnover associated with them can significantly reduce their after-tax excess returns.
 In this article, we report the results of our after-tax study of these strategies.

-The Parametric Factor Investing strategy is designed to help client’s keep more of their investment return through efficient implementation and systematic tax-management, if applicable.
-Factors are also used within Parametric's Custom CoreTM Strategies.
-These separate account portfolios allow investors to take charge of their passive mandates and we have the ability to customize them to the needs of the client.
-Investors can select from a wide range of benchmarks and then tailor their exposure to incorporate their unique objectives.
+Our Factor Investing Strategy is designed to help clients keep more of their investment return through efficient implementation and systematic tax management, if applicable.
+Our Custom CoreTM accounts can also leverage factors, allowing clients to customize portfolios to their needs.
+Investors can select from a wide range of benchmarks and then tailor their exposures to incorporate their unique objectives.

 Paul Bouchey, CFA - Chief Investment Officer